-1. Black steel piping or copper tubing must be used for all wet-pipe sprinkler piping installed in new Federal Buildings and renovation projects in existing Federal buildings.
-UL-listed nonmetallic sprinkler piping is not to be installed unless specifically approved for installation by the GSA regional fire protection engineer.

-- 2. Chlorinated polyvinyl chloride sprinkler piping is not to be installed unless specifically approved for installation by the GSA regional fire protection engineer. - 3.
+- 1. Black steel piping or copper tubing must be used for all wet-pipe sprinkler piping installed in new construction and renovation projects.
+Nonmetallic sprinkler piping listed by a nationally recognized testing laboratory is not to be installed unless specifically approved for installation by the GSA regional fire protection engineer. - 2.
+Chlorinated polyvinyl chloride sprinkler piping is not to be installed unless specifically approved for installation by the GSA regional fire protection engineer. - 3.
 Galvanized (internal and external) sprinkler piping is not permitted to be used for dry-pipe sprinkler systems. - 4.
-Steel pipe sizes 51 mm (2 in.) and smaller must be Schedule 40 and must be threaded. - 5.
+Steel pipe sizes 51 mm (2 in.) and smaller must be Schedule 40. - 5.
 Steel pipe sizes larger than 51 mm (2 in.) must be minimum Schedule 10.
 Piping less than Schedule 40 must be roll grooved. - 6.
 Threaded light wall pipe is not permitted to be installed. - 7.
 Steel piping having a corrosion-resistant ratio less than 1 is not permitted to be installed. - 8.
-Plain-end fittings are not permitted to be installed. - 9.
+Mechanical tees (side outlets) that utilize a U-bolt for connection to piping are not permitted. - 9.
+Plain-end fittings are not permitted to be installed. - 10.
 FM-approved flexible sprinkler hose fittings and their anchoring components intended for use in installations connecting the sprinkler system piping to sprinklers is permitted to be installed.
 The subject sprinkler hose fittings must follow the FM installation requirements.
 When installed and supported by suspended ceilings, the project team fire protection engineer must certify in writing that the ceiling meets ASTM C635, Standard Specification for the Manufacture, Performance, and Testing of Metal Suspension Systems for Acoustical Tile and Lay-In Panel Ceilings, and will be installed in accordance with ASTM C636, Standard Practice for Installation of Metal Ceiling Suspension Systems for Acoustical Tile and Lay-In Panels.